Train Tickets Netherlands: How To Buy Yours?

 Step 5.
 Purchase your ticket

-Here you have to fill in a valid e-mail address to receive your tickets.
+You must fill in a valid e-mail address to receive your tickets here.

 PS: I recommend the WISE debit card.
 Your currency conversion will be a lot cheaper!
 I use this debit card myself when I travel.
-You will get a virtual Visa or Mastercard for free (Apple Pay / Google Wallet), or for a small fee, you can order a physical card.
+You will get a virtual Visa or Mastercard for free (Apple Pay / Google Wallet), or you can order a physical card for a small fee.

 The Lowest Priced Debit Card For Travelers